Jill Baker, Ed. D.

 Long Beach Unified School District

-Prior to her appointment as superintendent, Dr. Baker worked for 28 years at LBUSD as a successful teacher, principal and central office administrator.
+With 30 years of experience in LBUSD, Dr. Baker worked for 28 of those years as a successful teacher, principal and central office administrator before her appointment as superintendent.
 Her leadership contributed to increased student achievement, the development of multiple districtwide initiatives and systems, and a culture of continuous improvement.